Research output per year

 Laura holds degrees from Durham University (LLB First Class Hons, 2007) and the University of Nottingham (MA with Distinction, 2009; PhD).
 Prior to joining Northumbria Law School in 2017, Laura was a lecturer at Durham Law School.
 She has also taught at Nottingham University and Newcastle University.

-Laura is a trustee of National Ugly Mugs, a national charity aimed at ending violence against sex workers.
-Laura is also the Editor in Chief of the International Journal of Gender, Sexuality and Law.
+Laura is Academic Lead on the Board of Trustees of National Ugly Mugs, a national charity aimed at ending violence against sex workers.
+Laura is also the Editor in Chief of the International Journal of Gender, Sexuality and Law and a Coordinating Editor for Feminist Legal Studies

 Laura's teaching primarily focuses on Criminal Law, and Gender, Sexuality and Law.
 She supervises projects in these areas at undergraduate, Masters, and PhD level.
-Laura leads of the Gender, Sexuality and Law Research Cluster at Northumbria University.
+Laura is convenor of the Law and Society Primary Research Group at Northumbria Law School.
 She is open to all discussions about future PhD project supervision.

 Sex Work, Human Rights, Criminal Law, Feminist Legal Theory, Bodily Autonomy